Fernando-A-Rocha/mta-add-models/docs/custom_editor/README.md

    * Do this every time you want to update the editor's new models list.
 4. Start the `editor` resource.
 5. Enjoy.

+You can place down new vehicles, objects and skins in your map.
+The editor script sets the element datas when spawning the elements.
+When saving the map, the element datas are saved in the XML file.
+When a map is loaded, it will set all those datas => setting the correct new model IDs.

+This means that the map can be loaded on any server that has the same new models in their `newmodels` resource, not requiring the custom map editor which is just for creating the maps :-)

+Be creative and have fun!